What is Devin Haney's Record?

 What are some recent Devin Haney results?

-Previous to that, he had defeated Regis Prograis on 9th December 2023 by unanimous decision in their WBC World Super Lightweight championship fight at Chase Center, San Francisco.
+Before that, he had beaten Regis Prograis on December 9, 2023, by unanimous decision in their WBC World Super Lightweight championship fight at Chase Center, San Francisco.

 Devin Haney Stats